 A candid conversation with Victoria Mayor Lisa Helps on how the City of Victoria is dealing with the challenges of COVID-19 and what the short, medium and long-term impacts on the city could look like.

-Cities in the Time of COVID-19: One-on-One with Victoria Mayor Lisa Helps
+Live City Check-In—One-on-One with Victoria Mayor Lisa Helps

 A roundup of the most compelling ideas, themes and quotes from this candid conversation